198thread/lineup/README.md

 This software is available under the [MIT License](LICENSE) for non-commercial use.
 This means individuals and organizations using the software without a commercial purpose can do so freely, with no cost, subject to the terms of the MIT License.

 ## Commercial use
 This software is especially tailored to implement tracable security.
-A commercial version is available.
+A secure commercial version is also available.

 Organisations wishing to use this software for commercial purposes should contact us to obtain a Commercial License.
-The Commercial License includes provisions tailored for enterprise use, including support and warranty clauses that are not available under the Open Source License.

-For more details on obtaining a Commercial License, please contact 198thread on GitHub